Macroplata: Description

 The parasphenoid (a midline bone in the rear part of the palate) is smooth and approximately diamond-shaped, with a wide surface at its front that articulates with the pterygoids.
 The posterior interpterygoid vacuities (openings located on the palate) are roughly elliptical.
 Unlike in other plesiosaurs, their hind ends are angled inwards, making this trait an autapomorphy of Macroplata.
 It is unclear where the parasphenoid meets the basioccipital (the lower bone of the rear braincase), although a possible suture between these bones is present roughly at the level of the hind end of the posterior interpterygoid vacuities.
 This suggests that the rearmost part of the palate was composed of the basioccipital.
 The occipital condyle (the surface to which the vertebrae articulate) juts out beyond the palate when viewed from below.
 The occipital condyle is formed solely by the basioccipital, with the exoccipital-opisthoics (side bones of the rear braincase) not participating.
 The paraoccipital processes (the elongated regions of the exoccipital-opisthoics) of the latter bones bear wide upper surfaces and slope downwards and forwards.
 The foramen magnum (the opening above the occipital condyle) is constricted into an 8-shape.
 The supraoccipital (the top bone of the rear braincase) is wider than tall.

-The mandibular symphysis (where the two sides of the lower jaw meet and fuse) bears seven or eight tooth pairs and is covered by foraminae on its sides.
+The mandibular symphysis (where the two sides of the lower jaw meet and fuse) bears seven or eight tooth pairs and is covered by foramina on its sides.
 The suture between the dentary (tooth-bearing lower jaw bone) and angular (one of the rear mandibular bones) takes the shape of a straight line sloping upwards and backwards.
 The splenial (an inner mandibular bone) might form part of the mandibular symphysis.
 It continues to contact the bottom of the dentary until the angular separates them further rearwards.
 The angular forms the entire lower surface of the rear mandible, widening below the jaw joint before narrowing to form the lower part of the retroarticular process.
 The articular forms the top part of the retroarticular process (a spikelike projection of bone behind the jaw joint).
 The retroarticular process is broad and weakly angled towards the skull's midline.